 We sponsor artificial homes that act as nests on Dyer Island to protect our flipper friends, the endangered African penguin, during the breeding season.
 You can also help us contribute by sponsoring a rescued penguin's meal during their recovery stay at African Penguin & Seabird Sanctuary.

-Make a difference and pay your contribution via our PayPal account.
-Card or Paypal payments are accepted.
-100% of your contribution will go towards our 2Cchange projects.
-Please feel free to add a note during the donations process to give more info about the specific project you'd like to be a part of.
+Make a difference and pay your contribution via our PayPal or GivenGain fundraising projects.
+100% of your contribution will go towards the project.

-One of the main threats is the catastrophic effect of single-use plastic pollution.
-Fish, seabirds and marine mammals can easily become entangled or ingest plastic debris, causing suffocation and starvation.
-This is usually why penguins end up at the African Penguin & Seabird Sanctuary.
-The team then focus on nurturing them back to health.For a small $5 donation you can help us contribute to APSS's "penguin food fund" to sponsor a rescued penguin's meal for a day during their recovery.
+One of the main threats is the catastrophic effect of single-use plastic pollution; fish, seabirds and marine mammals can easily become entangled or ingest plastic debris, causing suffocation and starvation.
+This is also usually why penguins end up at the African Penguin & Seabird Sanctuary.
+The team then focus on nurturing them back to health.Your donation contributes to APSS's "penguin food fund" tand sponsor a rescued penguin's meal for a day during their recovery.

 We deliver stationery packs to underprivileged schools on the Hotspots2c tour routes we travel.
-If you would like to contribute to the project, please donate at least $10 per stationary pack.
+If you would like to contribute to the project, please donate or reach out to us.